 - Higher resistance can cause the machine to move away from you so it has to be adjusted frequently to achieve proper stride length

 - Manual dial is only way to adjust resistance

 - No way to anchor it to the chair to avoid movement on floor

 - USB charger is on the size and covers the socket switch when plugged in

 Cubii is probably the most recognized name in mini ellipticals because the company has really taken the time to consider the details.
 It would be ideal for this model to be sturdy on the floor and to sync with the latest biometric wearables, but it’s reasonable to understand why.
 It’s certainly an easy way to get fit and to keep active during work.
 The option of colours to match your existing décor is a nice touch so it doesn’t look completely out of place.
-The quiet functionality means that this is probably something you’ll use day after day both at home and at work.
+The quiet pedal motion means that this is something you can use in various situations both at home and work – even in shared office spaces.

 The Cubii Junior runs on a watch batter that can easily be purchased from any drugstore.
 It’s easy to put together and completely silent while in use.
 Excellent for rehabilitation following a surgery or for those who are just starting their fitness journey.
 Its low impact and ergonomic pedal design makes it suitable for all users.
 Pads on the bottom help stop the machine from moving when using on slippery floor surfaces.